Shakshuka With Chipotle Peppers: Easy Brunch Made Better

 Preheat the oven to 375° F.

-In an ovenproof skillet or cast iron, heat olive oil on medium high heat and sauté onions for 5 minutes or until translucent.
+In an, heat olive oil on medium high heat and sauté onions for 5 minutes or until translucent.
 Add garlic and cumin to the pan and fry for 1 minute and until fragrant.
 Add cans of tomatoes and chopped chipotle peppers.
 Mix well and allow tomato sauce to simmer for 3 minutes so flavors can combine.

 Turn off the heat and, using a spatula or spoon, create five little wells.
 Carefully break an egg into each well, but be careful not to break the yolk!